theupdateframework/taps/tapXX.md

   file._

 * _**5.2.2**.
-Try loading version N+1 of the root metadata file from the local repository.
+Try loading version N+1 of the root metadata file from the local backstop repository.
 If this file is not available, then go to step 5.2.7._

 * _**5.2.3**. **Check for an arbitrary software attack.** Version N+1 of the root metadata file MUST have been signed by: (1) a threshold of keys